 In addition to having the largest volume and the best weight/volume ratio, the Bearikade Expedition is also the most expensive bear canister money can buy.
 Is it worth it?

-For couples or groups, things get a little more complicated.
+For couples or groups considering sharing an Expedition on shorter trips, you’ll have to decide if the weight savings are worth the extra dollars.
 For example, two people on a 5 day trip could either:

 If you’re already dabbling in lightweight backpacking, this kind of tradeoff is familiar.
-The right answer depends on your budget, the style of hiking your crystal ball says you’ll be doing and how often, and how much you’ve already optimized your other gear for weight.
+The right answer depends on your budget, the style of hiking you expect to do and how often, and how much you’ve already optimized your other gear for weight.

-When sharing a bear canister, also keep in mind, what happens if someone needs to bail early?
+When sharing a bear canister, there’s also the question of what happens if someone needs to bail early?
 It’s worth talking this through in advance, for a number of reasons.

 Finally, if you’re on the fence about whether the Bearikade Expedition (or any other size Bearikade) is worth the money, here are two more factors to consider: